 Early educators and childcare providers are at risk of exposure to several infectious diseases that can be transmitted by bloodborne pathogen exposure.
 OSHA developed the Bloodborne Pathogens Standard 29 CFR 1910.1030 to prevent the transmission of human immunodeficiency virus (HIV), Hepatitis B virus, and others (Hepatitis C virus, Ebola).

-The three most common, and also the most prevalent bloodborne pathogens are HIV/AIDS, Hepatitis B, and Hepatitis C.
+The most common top three bloodborne pathogens are HIV/AIDS, Hepatitis B, and Hepatitis C.